Podcast: Let’s Talk About Aging With Dr. Brent Forester

 On today’s episode, Trevor shares the new way that he incorporates exercise into his daily routine.

-Then Dr. Brent Forester, chief of McLean’s Center of Excellence in Geriatric Psychiatry (15:24), joins us to discuss the need to get people talking about the Alzheimer’s epidemic.
+Then Dr. Brent Forester, chief of McLean’s Division of Geriatric Psychiatry (15:24), joins us to discuss the need to get people talking about the Alzheimer’s epidemic.
 He also talks about addressing behavioral complications in older adults.
 Brent shares a bit about his groundbreaking research project on the effects of ECT on people with dementia.

 It’s a subject that offends us to our core.
 It’s a subject that is vile, dehumanizing, a subject that hurts so much and is so painful that a lot of us, including myself, just disregard it immediately when it’s brought up.
 I’m going to talk about exercise.
 Yeah, exercise sucks.
 It does.
 I see so many doctors get frustrated with us, but you don’t understand it or maybe you do understand.
 No, you don’t understand.
 You don’t understand.
 It hurts all day.
 I think that’s one thing that gets lost in this is that for a lot of us, there is a physical manifestation of our issues and it is painful.
 Like I have pressure in my head a lot and I know that it comes from stress and emotions, and not willing to or not having an avenue to let that pressure out.
 I know exercise, breathing exercises and meditation and all of that stuff helps, and I try to do it as much as I can.